 WHO TOOK THE SURVEY

-Nearly 3,500 students from 19 public and six private high schools in Hamilton County filled out the Youth Risk Behavior Survey.
+Nearly 3,500 students from 19 public and six private high schools in Hamilton County filled out the Youth Risk Behavior Survey anonymously.

-Rae Bond, executive director of the Chattanooga-Hamilton County Medical Society and Medical Foundation of Chattanooga and a member of the Regional Health Council, stressed the survey's importance in light of research showing that addictive substances can change the structure of teenagers' developing brains more quickly than they do in adult brains.
+Rae Bond, executive director of the Chattanooga and Hamilton County Medical Society and Medical Foundation of Chattanooga and a member of the Regional Health Council, said the survey helps in seeing where the county has made progress and where help is needed.